trevorhauter/nvtrev/README.md

 nvTrev is the hottest new nvim config on the market.
 With nvTrev, anybody will be able to code just like the legendary Trevor Hauter!

-Full disclosure, I made this following Primagens video.
+Full disclosure, I made the foundation of this following Primagens video.
 You'd best watch it if you'd like to know how I got here.
-I mean, he didn't have all these plugins but the entire layout and base of this is his.
-I also didn't watch to the end because I went down a huge rabbit hole so I haven't done the remaps he mentions at the end of his video.
+I've customized it a lot myself, but this was the foundation.
+Also, this is not supposed to be a base config anybody can use.
+It's just what i use.
 Anyways...
   - https://www.youtube.com/watch?v=w7i4amO_zaE&t=1149s

 ### Getting started